workloads/workspaces/README.md

 ## Diagrams

-This section contains an overview of (simplified) diagrams, describing the logical connections of the individual Terraform Cloud Workspaces.
+This section contains an overview of (simplified) diagrams, describing the logical connections of the individual HCP Terraform Workspaces.
 All diagrams are expressed in [Mermaid](https://mermaid.js.org) syntax.

-### Terraform Cloud Workspace Structure
+### HCP Terraform Workspace Structure

-This diagram describes the [Terraform Cloud Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces) structure:
+This diagram describes the [HCP Terraform Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces) structure:

 ```mermaid
 flowchart LR